-Topics in mathematics such as arithmetic operations, basic algebraic concepts and notation, geometry, and real and complex number systems.
+Topics include real number operations, solving linear equations and inequalities, the introduction to the rectangular coordinate system, graphing linear equations and inequalities, properties of exponents, performing operations with polynomials, and factoring polynomials.
 This course must be successfully completed with a "C" or better to satisfy TSI requirements.